1984 Louisiana World Exposition

+The 1984 Louisiana World Exposition encountered significant attendance challenges, ultimately becoming the only world's fair to declare bankruptcy during its operation.
+Several factors likely contributed to this.
+The exposition's proximity, both geographically and temporally, to the 1982 World's Fair in Knoxville, Tennessee, may have divided public interest.
+Additionally, the 1984 Summer Olympics in Los Angeles and the 1982 opening of Walt Disney World's Epcot (often referred to as a "permanent world's fair") presented substantial competition for visitors.

+As of 2025, there has not been a world's fair in the United States since the 1984 Louisiana World Exposition.

 The Fair

 The government of Louisiana spent $5 million on the fair; that amount was overseen by Ralph Perlman, the state budget director, who tried to obtain maximum use of the funds.
 An 84 acre site along the Mississippi River was cleared of rundown warehouses, replaced by the structures of the Fair.
 This was to be a "Class B" exposition as defined by the Bureau International des Expositions (BIE), the international body governing world's fairs.
-There were no major exhibits such as had been seen at the 1964-65 New York World's Fair, which started predictions that the fair could be a flop.
+There were no major exhibits such as had been seen at the 1964–65 New York World's Fair, which started predictions that the fair could be a flop.
 Although 7 million guests toured the fair, it was not enough to recoup the $350 million spent to host the event.
 Paychecks started bouncing, and it was only through government intervention that the gates remained open through the scheduled run.
 The fair drew 30,000 fewer people in the first month than was predicted.